Rajendra-Dhanraj/Regex-Tutorial/Develop/gist-template.md

 Quantifiers are used within the RegEx expression in order to specify: amount of characters, groups or character classes for a match to be fufilled.
 Quantifiers are represented by: +, *, ?, {}.

 The highlighted portion of the expression below represents the quantifiers.
-The highlighted text indicates " match between 2 and 6 of the group.
-The "group" indentifies letters between "a" and "z."
+The highlighted text indicates: match between 2 and 6 of the group.
+The "group" indentifies the punctuation character "." letters between "a" & "z."

 /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]`{2,6}`)$/